Johnson & Johnson: Baby Care

 Natusan — Baby Care from Sweden

-While we were only tasked with refreshing the Nathan packaging, we were able to move the brand into the new Penaten structure.
+While we were only tasked with refreshing the Natusan graphics, we were able to move the brand into the new Penaten structure.
 This gave us a softer, more rounded bottle, with more billboard space on front of pack to house their delicate swan logo with its subtle gradations.

 Johnson’s Bedtime Wash redesign.
 Illustration and lettering by Bob Shea.